Choose your language

 PaperCut NG

 Professional: Use pop-ups to ask users to allocate the printing costs at the time of print to a matter, client, project, or case.
-Each time a user prints, the software will ask them to allocate the printer costs to somewhere.
-These costs can then reported on so they can be billed back to the client, or at least tracked at a client level.
+Each time a user prints, the software will ask them to allocate the printer costs somewhere.
+These costs can then be reported on and billed back to the client, or at least tracked at a client level.
 PaperCut MF

 PaperCut NG